-Example 4: There are two situations known in which the EDITOR auto-scoper will incorrectly declare a loop safe for micro-tasking.
-The first case is where a goto statement appears within the nested do-loop structure.
+Example 4: The EDITOR auto-scoper can fail if a goto statement appears within the nested do-loop structure.
 If a goto statement redirects execution to somewhere else within the loop, parallelism is not affected and multi-tasking is desirable.
 However, if execution is taken outside the nested loop structure, parallelism is destroyed, and the loop should not be multi-tasked.
 The EDITOR auto-scoper has not been endowed with the ability to distinguish where execution is redirected, and so blindly scopes the loop.
 In this way, the EDITOR auto-scoper is perhaps overly aggressive.
 Thus, the user should be aware of nested loops with goto statements which redirect execution outside the loop and instruct the EDITOR auto-scoper to pass over the loop.
-This is done with the cnopar directive.
+This is done with the c\nopar directive.

 '''

+1

 cnopar

-1

 2

 do 30 i=i1,i2

 3

 do 20 k=k1,k2

+4

 do 10 j=j1,j2

-4

 5

 if (d(i,j,k) .gt. factord(ism1,j,k)) go to 40

 6

 10

 continue

 7

 20

 continue

 8

 30

 continue

+9

 40

-9

 continue

 '''

-Note that the cnopar is interpreted only by EDITOR.
+Note that the c\nopar is interpreted only by EDITOR.
 Thus, if source code unscoped by the EDITOR auto-scoper is passed through the compiler's auto-tasker, an attempt may still be made by the compiler to generate the appropriate cmic\$ directives.

-Example 5: The second case where the EDITOR auto-scoper breaks down is more subtle.
+Example 5: The second case where the EDITOR auto-scoper can fail is more subtle.
 The EDITOR auto-scoper will scope nested loops in which there is a call to a subroutine.

-If the user determines that the subroutine call destroys parallelism, the loop should not be scoped, and the user should place a cnopar directive before the outer loop.
-Now, assuming that the subroutine call does not destroy parallelism, one still has to be careful.
+If the user determines that the subroutine call destroys parallelism, the loop should not be scoped, and the user should place a c\nopar directive before the outer loop.

+If, on the other hand, the subroutine call does not destroy parallelism, one still has to be careful.
 There may still be the problem of scoping the variables in the subroutine argument list.
-In the example below, the variable vp is assigned values by the subroutine call and not by an assignment statement explicitly in the loop itself.
-Thus vp is intrinsically a private variable.
-However, without the dummy statement (line 7), the first appearance of vp is not to the left of an equals sign, and thus it would be scoped erroneously as shared (EDITOR is not sophisticated enough to search for the subroutine and scope the variables in the calling list based on the contents of the subroutine).
-Thus, dummy line 7 forces vp to be scoped as private.
+In the example below, the variable vp is assigned values by the subroutine x3zc1d and not by an assignment statement explicitly in the loop itself.
+Without looking in the subroutine (and EDITOR is not sophisticated enough to do this), EDITOR declares vp to be shared since its first appearance on line 6 is not to the left of an equals sign.
+If vp is, in fact, shared, there is no need to intervene.
+Conversely, if vp is private, line 1 in the example below assures that it is scoped as such.